On Science Hill, there is a real-world lesson in renewable energy taking place—one that’s happening outside the labs and classrooms.

 Sometimes referred to as “renewable diesel” or “green diesel,” R-99 can be used directly in place of petroleum-based diesel or blended with it.
 Yale’s construction contractors are using R-99 on Science Hill as part of the university’s multifaceted climate action strategy to reduce campus emissions to zero no later than 2050.

 Though not yet in wide use, R-99 has shown potential as a greener alternative to standard diesel fuel.
-In a U.S. Department of Energy study, UPS delivery trucks tested with R-99 showed a consistent 4.2% reduction in tailpipe CO2 emissions and a 4.1% reduction in nitrous oxides compared with conventional diesel.
+In a U.S. Department of Energy study, UPS delivery trucks tested with R-99 showed a consistent 4.2% reduction in tailpipe CO2 emissions and a 4.1% reduction in nitrogen oxides compared with conventional diesel.
 Likewise, a study by the California Air Resources Board showed that R-99 reduced carbon intensity—defined as the amount carbon dioxide released to produce a kilowatt hour of electricity—by an average of 65% when compared with petroleum diesel.

 “We are always striving to think innovatively when it comes to instituting sustainability into our construction practices, and in this case, the use of R-99 fuel helped this cause,” says Shellie Anello, a Yale Office of Facilities construction project manager overseeing the Upper Science Hill Development.